lstech-solutions/bsl2025.hashpass.tech/cloudflare/README.md

 ## Problem: 404 Error on Workers URL

-If you're getting a 404 error on `https://hashpass.hidden-queen-ebdc.workers.dev/`, it's because:
+If you're getting a 404 error on your Workers URL, it's because:

 1. **You're deploying to Cloudflare Workers** (workers.dev domain)
 2. **But the configuration is set up for Cloudflare Pages** (which uses a different deployment method)